Legislation and competent authority

-- the aggregate turnover in Denmark of at least one of the undertakings concerned is at least 3.8 billion kroner, and the aggregate worldwide turnover of at least one of the other undertakings concerned is at least 3.8 billion kroner.
+- the aggregate turnover in Denmark of at least one of the undertakings concerned is at least 3.8 billion kroner, and the aggregate worldwide turnover of at least one of the other undertakings concerned is at least 3.8 billion kroner; or

 The concept of undertakings concerned in the Competition Act – the direct participants in a merger – is identical to the EU concept, and the Commission’s practice and the Consolidated Jurisdictional Notice provide guidance.

 If the jurisdictional thresholds are met, prior notification to the DCCA is mandatory.
-In 2015, a total of 41 notifications were filed with the DCCA, 28 of which were notified under the simplified procedure and 13 pursuant to the full-form procedure.
+In 2017, a total of 52 notifications were filed with the DCCA, 39 of which were notified under the simplified procedure and 13 pursuant to the full-form procedure.
+In 2018, a total of 17 notifications have so far been filed with the DCCA, 12 of which have been notified under the simplified procedure and five pursuant to the full-form procedure.